Beyond Bayesian Model Averaging over Paths in Probabilistic Programs with Stochastic Support: A Short Introduction to Probabilistic Programming

 \subsection{Programs as Unnormalized Densities}

 We here give an informal description for how the probabilistic programming language Pyro \citep{bingham2019Pyro} defines unnormalized densities.
 For more formal description of the semantic foundations of probabilistic programming we refer the interested reader to \citet{borgstrom2016lambdacalculus,staton2016Semantics} and \citetsupp{lew2019trace}.
 Pyro provides the \lstinline{sample} primitive function to both define latent random variables and condition on observed data.
 More precisely, calling the function \lstinline{sample(addr, dist)} draws a sample from the distribution object \lstinline{dist} with the corresponding lexical address \lstinline{addr}.
-Conditioning on observed data is made possible by passing in the observed data to the \lstinline{sample} function as a keyword argument like so \lstinline{sample(addr, dist, obs=data}, where again \lstinline{addr} and \lstinline{dist} are assumed to be a lexical address and distribution object.
-The users is responsible for ensuring that each \lstinline{sample} statement gets assigned a unique address, i.e. an address that has not been encountered in the current execution.
+Conditioning on observed data is made possible by passing in the observed data to the \lstinline{sample} function as a keyword argument like so \lstinline{sample(addr, dist, obs=data)}, where again \lstinline{addr} and \lstinline{dist} are assumed to be a lexical address and distribution object.
+The users is responsible for ensuring that each \lstinline{sample} statement gets assigned a unique address, i.e. an address that has not been encountered in the current execution, and that every lexical \lstinline{sample} statement within the program has a distinct address.
+The second condition avoids the edge case that a program has multiple branches, each of which samples the same sequence of addresses.
+This condition is automatically satisfied in some PPS such as Anglican \citep{wood2014New}, however, in PPS in which users manually define addresses they are responsible for adhering to this constraint.
+An interesting avenue for future work is automatically verifying that this constraint is satisfied.

 Pyro is a universal PPS as it is embedded within the Python programming language and users are free to use language features such as branching on the outcomes of \lstinline{sample} statements.
 This means Pyro is able to express programs with stochastic support i.e. the number of \lstinline{sample} statements and their corresponding distribution type can vary from one execution to the next.
 Fig.~\ref{fig:example_program} gives an example of a Pyro program with stochastic support.